FiatFiorino/cryptoFundDistribution/README.md

 Once deployed to the Mumbai TestNet the contract will need to be configured for distribution.

-Step One:
+###### Step One:
 verify the smart contract on the TestNet.

-Step Two:
+###### Step Two:
 lock the smart contract to the same wallet that published it.
-This is done via the lock button/function on the smart contract "write" page.
+This is done via the lock button/function on the smart contract "write" tab.
 You will be asked to sign this transaction using MetaMask.

-Step Three:
+###### Step Three:
 Now it's time so set up the distribution of the tokens based upon percentages.
 This smart contract uses the following logic 1% = 10.

-  For Example
+  ###### For Example
   If I wanted to send 15% to Wallet A, 25% to Wallet B and the remaining 60% to Wallet C, I would do the following;

-  Using the "write contract" page, scroll down to "addAccount" Enter the public key of Wallet A in the * _addr (address)* field, 150 in the *_pctx10 (uint256)* field and
+  Using the "write contract" tab, scroll down to "addAccount" Enter the public key of Wallet A in the *_addr (address)* field, 150 in the *_pctx10 (uint256)* field and finally "0" in the *_evenStart (bool)* filed.

+  Click "write", approve it using the same wallet you used to lock the smart contract and finally click on the "verfiy the transaction button" to confirm it's been successful.

+This process can be repeated upto 5 times as this contract can only distribute to a maximum of five wallets.

+###### Step Four:
+To Distribute, click the "write" button on the "write contract" tab within the distribute section.
+This will need to be approved using the wallet locked to the contract in step two.

+###### Step Five:
+Click on the "write" button within widthdraw section.
+This again will need to be approved using the wallet initially "locked" to the smart contract and viola.
+The distribution of proceeds will take place.

 ---